nicky-yim/Tip-Calculator/README.md

 Thanks to [this video](https://www.youtube.com/watch?v=kkYIMZw9gzQ) and some other tip calculators on Play Store for reference.

-Yeah, there is already a lot of tip caculators, but I just want to implement a tip calculator in my own way.
+Yeah, there is already a lot of tip caculators, but I just want to implement a tip calculator in my own way and most of all, gain valuable experience.

-I don't bother coming up with a fancy name to call it because **tip calculator** is probably the first keyword we would think of when we need one?

 # Features
 What do you expect?